wsteffe/layout2fc/README.md

    layout2fc.py [-step] file1.stack  file.dxf

 Output:
--a FreeCAD document: file.FCStd
+1) a FreeCAD document: file.FCStd
--if option "-step" is given also: file.step
+2) if option "-step" is given also: file.step

 Requirewments:
  klayout and FreeCAD must be installed.